 How to build an email marketing list

-Good quality content, like brochures and catalogues, are a great way to entice people to provide their email address to you.
+Good quality content, like brochures and catalogues, is a great way to entice people to provide their email addresses to you.
 Content offers generally work by:

-- Publishing a blog post that features a piece of content that will go into more depth about the topic of your blog i.e a ‘how to’ guide.
+- Publishing a blog post that features a more in-depth piece of content, i.e a ‘how to’ guide.

 - To access this content the reader would be required to fill in a form and provide a few details.
 This is what we call gated content.

 - One piece of information that the reader provides will be their email address.
-Once submitted to you, they’re now eligible to receive email communications.*
+Once submitted, they’re now eligible to receive email communications.

 Pop-up or slide-in forms